ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 It would seem, to me, if the parents knew, and she knew, that would make sense.
 Sure.

 I had thoguht, at the time, if I could shift this to my sister - and how reasonable it would have been for her to help me given her resume!
-To at least hear out her own brother in not only his time of need but in a time of need that literally mapped to her skillset and career history! - anyway, if I could shift this clown car to have Ruben as a driver, I might get a job somewhere else, or a new job at Weber-Aufderhar, and she'd have a nice little resume bump within DC as the person that cleaned up a shit show.
+To at least hear out her own brother in not only his time of need but in a time of need that literally mapped to her skillset and career history! - anyway, if I could shift this clown car to have Emory as a driver, I might get a job somewhere else, or a new job at Runolfsdottir Group, and she'd have a nice little resume bump within DC as the person that cleaned up a shit show.

-When I asked my parents, whom I was estranged to, if they could ask my older sister Ruben if she could help me, given her resume especially, and mentioning a possible connection with the CEO, I was surprised that my parents responded by saying she was quite "busy."
+When I asked my parents, whom I was estranged to, if they could ask my older sister Emory if she could help me, given her resume especially, and mentioning a possible connection with the CEO, I was surprised that my parents responded by saying she was quite "busy."

 My parents would identify as professionals above and beyond anything else.
 It is their core identity.